 And every time, these foreign rulers took the fort from the indigenous kings, the women had to suffer by self-immolating themselves as per the tradition of Jauhar.
 This was mainly done to escape the atrocities of the foreign rulers which a queen or any woman might have to go through if captured alive after a battle.

-1. Padmini Temple.
 This is the place where Queen Padmini used to live after her marriage with King Rawal Ratan Singh.
 This is a very majestic place which in its essence showcases the sacrifice of Rani Padmini against the attack of Sultan of Delhi, Alauddin Khilji.
-This two-storey building stands at the very centre of the Chittorgarh Fort.
-However, all is left now are the memories and the imaginations of the tourists who visit here.
+This two-story building stands at the very center of the Chittorgarh Fort.
+However, all that is left now are the memories and the imaginations of the tourists who visit here.

-3. Gau Mukh Kund.
 This kund is also known as the Tirth Raj of Chittorgarh, the reason being that whenever pilgrims go for a spiritual pilgrimage the journey comes to an end at Gomukh Kund.
-The meaning of Gau Mukh Kund literally translates into mouth of cow.
-This place has been named as the water flows from a point which resembles the mouth of a cow.
+The meaning of Gau Mukh Kund literally translates into the mouth of the cow.
+This place has been named as the water flows from a point that resembles the mouth of a cow.

-To reach here, you will need to cover a total distance of about 573, 836, 1,687, 1,616 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+To reach Chittorgarh Fort in Rajasthan, you will need to cover a total distance of about 573, 836, 1,687, 1,616 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can reach Chittorgarh Fort by the following means of public transportation.